wumpyproject/drc-spec/docs/specification.md

 prefix:version:resource
 ```

-The prefix avoids collisions between implementations when used on the
+The prefix avoids collisions when used on the same Redis database which
-same Redis database which means that interoperability is explicitly
+means that interoperability is explicitly opt-in between
-opt-in by the user.
+implementations.
 Each key MUST have a prefix which SHALL NOT be an
 empty string.
 The prefix MAY contain the delimiter character.
 The
 prefix MUST be configurable by the user.

 The prefix MAY be optional for the user, in which case it MUST default
 to a unique representative name of the implementation.
+As a result,
+connecting the same implementation to the same Redis database without
+specifying a prefix makes it implicitly interoperable - as would
+presumably be expected.

 The version info contains the major version - prefixed by a `v` -
 followed by the encoding used (see [2.
 Encodings](./encodings.md)).